aureq/aws-toolbox/ec2/ami/ami-backup/README.md

 - `usr/bin/image-instance.sh`: Create an AMI for the local instance or the instance specified by `-i`.
 You may specify the retention period by appending a date or a period as specified by the date(4) command.
 Possible examples are `'+1 week'`, `'next month'` or `'42 days'`.
 Call the script with `-h` for a complete list of options.
 - `usr/bin/purge-expired-amis.sh`: This script deregisters all your expired AMIs and the associated snapshots.
 Call the script with `-h` for a complete list of options.

+### Options for `image-instance.sh` ###
+Here is a detailed description of each option available for `image-instance.sh`
+* `-p profile_name`: The `aws` profile name that was configured above.
+The default profile is `default`.
+This option determines which profile will be used and hence which set of IAM credentials will be used when sending queries to AWS.
+* `-i instance_id`: This allows you to specify the instance ID you want to backup.
+If this parameter is omitted, the script will try to guess the local instance ID by sending a query to the meta-data server.
+* `-r region`: Indicates in which AWS region the specified instance (`-i`) is running from.
+If this parameter is omitted, the script will query the meta-data server to determine the local region.
+* `-e expiry_date`: The script has the ability to tag the resulting AMI and set an expiry date.
+Possible values are `'+1 week'`, `'next month'` or `'42 days'`.
+This allows you to enforce a retention policy on your AMI.
+If the parameter is not specified, then no tag is applied and your AMI will not be purged.
+* `-d region`: when specified, this option allows you to copy the resulting AMI to a different `region`.
+The copied AMI automatically inherits any existing tags.
+If the parameter is omitted, then no copy of the AMI is performed.
+You may consider this option carefully at extra data transfer may be applied to your AWS account.
+* `-t timeout`: When an AMI copy is initiated, it may take a while to fully complete depending on the AMI size.
+This defines an acceptable time-out before the script stops.
+The default value is `28800` (8 hours), but you may increase is for larger AMIs.

 ## Feature requests ##
 You're welcome to request more features regarding these scripts, though I may not implement all of them as I develop and maintain these scripts on my spare time.
 You are also invited to issue a pull request with a meaningful description of your changes.